Eduardo Baptista: Career

 On 20 September 2017, Baptista returned to Ponte.
 Dismissed the following 9 March, he took over Coritiba on 16 April 2018, but was sacked from the latter club on 10 August.

 On 15 August 2018, Baptista returned to Sport, replacing Claudinei Oliveira and joining the club four months after his father Nelsinho left the very same role.
 He resigned on 24 September, after just eight matches, and was announced as Vila Nova head coach on 23 February 2019.

 Sacked by Vila on 13 July 2019, Baptista was named in charge of CSA the following 10 February.
 Dismissed by the latter on 30 August 2020, he was appointed head coach of Mirassol four days later.

 Baptista led Mirassol to their first-ever national title in the 2020 Série D, and managed to avoid relegation in the 2021 Série C. On 11 November 2021, he was appointed Remo head coach, with a return to Mirassol for the 2022 season also agreed.

 On 2 March 2022, a day after knocking out Grêmio of the 2022 Copa do Brasil, Baptista announced his departure from Mirassol.
 The following day, he was announced as head coach of Juventude in the top tier, but was sacked from the latter on 20 June, with the club in the last position.

 On 28 August 2022, Baptista was named Atlético Goianiense head coach, but left on 29 September after just six matches.
 On 16 November, he was presented at Novorizontino for the upcoming season.

+Baptista was sacked by Novorizontino on 3 April 2025, and took over fellow second division side Criciúma on 7 May.